Unfortunately there is a lot of fake vintage gear floating around on the used market, most of which can be traced back to one notorious dealer in UK.

 Celestion used two main types of chassis; the ‘one tab’ and the ‘four tab’.

-The four tab chassis was only used from July 1969 onwards.
+The earliest I have seen the four tab chassis is May 69 (EB date code) on the Vox silver alnico.
+On greenback speakers I have not seen it any earlier than July 69 (GB date code).
 It has a ‘tab’ on all four sides, and a small cutout at the sides of the solder terminal:

 The earlier one tab chassis does not have the extra tabs or the solder terminal cutouts:

-Watch out for fake speakers that have the four tab chassis, but with a pre-July 69 date code:
+Watch out for fake speakers that have the four tab chassis, but with a pre-69 date code:

 The ‘Marshall T1217’